-Apple is the world’s most valued with ~$2.83 Trillion as its current valuation and we all know why it’s valued so much.
+Apple is the world’s most valued, with ~$2.83 Trillion as its current valuation, and we all know why it’s valued so much.
 Insane Revenue!
 All companies have profits/revenue as their core motive and the entire valuation is accrued based on the revenue potential.
-That’s mainstream, but have you ever thought, if we were to put a valuation number for a community.
+That’s mainstream, but have you ever thought if we were to put a valuation number for a community?
 How would we do that?
-Yes, we are talking about “Valuation of a Community!” and in this piece, we will discuss some possible approaches to do that🤯.
+Yes, we are talking about the “Valuation of a Community!”
+In this piece, we will discuss possible approaches to that🤯.
 First, let’s understand what’s a community👇

 What gives the community value?

 Communities are inherently valuable.
 They bring together members’ resources, skills, knowledge, and experiences to create value for members and other stakeholders who engage with them.
 From crowd-sourcing advice to supporting non-profit causes and even raising funds & saving lives during COVID waves, communities have historically been used to accomplish and advance all kinds of goals.
 For instance, in many rural Indian societies, community-based initiatives like co-operative societies are an age-long vehicle for enabling millions of unbanked people to access credit and other financial services.

 As we have spent more of our time on the internet over the last few years, we’ve created and established more of these communities online.
 We’re part of groups on WhatsApp, Facebook, Discord, Reddit, Quora, and so on.
 These internet-based communities are able to leverage even more resources and run more efficiently because there are no geographical boundaries to membership.
 People from different backgrounds can bring diverse perspectives and skills to make their communities more valuable.
 The influence and value of these communities are also able to reach more people worldwide.
 Communities no longer have to be made up of just people who look like us; they can be formed around more diverse factors like ideologies, hobbies, and even arbitrary interests.